-The results of our interviews, the appellant's position description, and other material of record furnish more information about her duties and responsibilities and how they are performed.
+The results of our interviews and other material of record furnish more information about the appellant's duties and responsibilities and how they are performed.
+We find that the appellant's PD is sufficient for classification purposes and incorporate it by reference into this decision.

-Series, title, standard and guide determination
+Series, title, and standard determination